WJSoftware/wj-config/README.md

 instruction because then the image is not tied to a specific environment.

 This last alternative may be better than **ConfigMap**s because it enables the use of Kubernetes **Secrets**.

+### How to Use Top-Level Await in React

+All major browsers now support the top-level await feature as seen in the [can I use website](https://caniuse.com/?search=top%20level%20await).

+The problem is that current React applications created with **Create React App** do not enable this feature for its webpack configuration.

+There are two possible solutions that I know of:

+1. Eject.
+That's right.
+Simply run `npm eject` so the webpack configuration is readily available for modification.
+2. Install `@craco/craco` from the NPM global repository.
+For modern React applications using `react-scripts` v5.x install v7 (currently in alpha as I write this document).

+The example provided in this repository uses the second option.
+It is a super-simple thing to do and is done in a matter of 3 minutes.

 ## Using Environment Variables as Configuration Source